ariebovenberg/pdfje/docs/tutorial.rst

 .. code-block:: python

-   from pdfje import Paragraph
-   Document(Paragraph("It was a dark and stormy night..."))
+   from pdfje.layout import Paragraph Document(Paragraph("It was a dark and stormy night..."))

-With :class:`~pdfje.Paragraph`, you can add styling:
+With :class:`~pdfje.layout.Paragraph`, you can add styling:

 .. code-block:: python

+   from pdfje.style import Style
-   from pdfje import Style, times_roman paragraph = Style(font=times_roman, size=10, color="#003333")
+   from pdfje.fonts import times_roman
+   paragraph = Style(font=times_roman, size=10, color="#003333")
    chapter_one = Paragraph("It was a dark and stormy night...", style=paragraph)